vasilakisfil/Introspected-REST/README.md

 ##### 10.2.5.1.
 Extending spec by creating a Shim MicroType
 Our first option is to create a wrapper **shim** MicroType that defines how the spec should work for the clients to parse and understand the data, with the least possible changes.
+A naive shim, that we show here, would output the context information in the introspected process.
+Then the client should match this information in combination with the runtime data.

 ###### 10.2.3.1.
 User resource
 ```json